KennethManzi1/KennethManzi1/README.md

 - Data analysis using Excel features such as Power Query, Pivot tables, and Power Pivot
 - Statistical analysis and creating statistical models using Python and R
 - Leveraging Power Automate for report automation and auditing to foster data governance and data integrity
-- Utilizing databases such as SQL Server, MySQL, Postgres and Snowflake
+- Utilizing relational databases such as SQL Server, MySQL, Postgres and Snowflake

 - 🌱 I’m currently learning **Snowflake database and SSIS package development**